How can small teams track their visibility inside generative AI models?

 What Profound is:

-- Profound is a visibility platform for teams that want deeper benchmark analysis across AI models.
+- Profound is a visibility platform for teams that need a broader market view.

 Why Profound ranks highly: